ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 In some ways, Ethereum Classic's conception is even more "immaculate" than Bitcoin's; it was not planned at all, by anyone, and unlike Bitcoin, Ethereum Classic has no Satoshi, meaning that there is no Satoshi to return and influence decision-making, which is theoretically possible in Bitcoin.

-Ethereum Classic is also the only blockchain project seeded with a follower base that was 100% focused on the principles of decentralism, and despite the risks, going against the official Ethereum project, self-selecting specifically because of their reaction to The DAO incident and the abuses enabled by centralization.
+Ethereum Classic is also the only blockchain project seeded with a follower base that was 100% focused on the principles of decentralism, and despite the risks, going against the official Ethereum™ project, self-selecting specifically because of their reaction to The DAO incident and the abuses enabled by centralization.

 ## No Official Anything